YouTube TV: Carriage disputes

 In December 2021, YouTube TV engaged in a dispute with The Walt Disney Company over a renewal in their contract, warning customers about the possible removal of ABC, Disney Channel, ESPN, Freeform, FX, National Geographic, and other Disney-owned networks should the two fail to reach an agreement.
 Google and Disney were unable to renew their contract by the expiration date, resulting in YouTube TV's first contract-related blackout.
 This was resolved a day later, with the two companies reaching a new deal.

 In January 2023, MLB Network was pulled off YouTube TV after they failed to reach a contract renewal agreement.

 On November 18, 2023, Phoenix, Arizona television station KTVK was pulled off YouTube TV as a local channel in the state of Arizona due to a dispute between YouTube TV and KTVK's parent company, Gray Television.
 This leaves viewers on that service unable to watch the majority of locally televised Phoenix Suns and Phoenix Mercury basketball games not televised by TNT, ESPN, or ABC.

 On February 12, 2025, YouTube TV engaged in a dispute with Paramount Global over a renewal in their contract, warning customers about the possible removal of CBS, Nickelodeon, MTV, Paramount+ with Showtime, BET, Comedy Central, and other Paramount-owned networks should the two fail to reach an agreement on February 13.
 A shutdown would have potentially made 2025 NCAA Division I men's basketball tournament games airing on CBS plus coverage of the Masters Tournament unavailable to YouTube TV subscribers.
 However, the two sides reached an agreement on the 13th.

 On October 30, 2025, Disney pulled its networks from YouTube TV.
 The dispute was resolved on November 14, 2025, with the service agreeing to carry ESPN's new DTC service (whose content will also be integrated directly into the YouTube TV platform), as well as Disney+ and Hulu on selected plans.
+In February 2026, Disney announced that it lost $110 million in operating income from the dispute.